slogemann1/aerozine/config-doc.md

     "cmd_env": [
         {
             "key": "RUSTFLAGS",
-            "value": "-C target-feature=+crt-static --target x86_64-pc-windows-gnu"
+            "value": "-C target-feature=+crt-static"
         },
     ],
-    // This determines whether or not query values should be passed to the program.
+    // This determines the parameters that should be requested at this url.
+Values
-    // Values will be passed on the command line in the following format: key=value.
+    // will be passed on the command line in the following format: parameter=value.
-    // Note that all characters will be escaped as needed "pass_vals": false,
+    // Note that all characters will be escaped as needed, defaults to [] "parameters": [
+        {
+            "parameter": "arch", // The name of the parameter "private": false // Whether or not the parameter contains sensitive information }
+    ],
     // An optional parameter to set the mime-type of the content in the case that
     // it should not be able to be inferred (files without extensions).
 If it is
     // null, the type is inferred